• ESG Homepage

 Moderate

-• Provide safety training on driving regulations and develop safety awareness materials
+• Provide safety training on driving regulations, and prepare safety communication materials

 Promotion of a Safety Culture